david90/guides/cloud-db/queries/ios.md

 }
 ```

-If you haven't have the corresponding record in hand (in this example, we will use the User record `182654c9-d205-43aa-8e74-d465c830087a`), you can reference with a specify `id` in this way:
+If you haven't have the corresponding record in hand (in this example, we will use the User record `182654c9-d205-43aa-8e74-d465c830087a`), you can reference with a specify `id` without making another query in this way:

 ```objective-c
 SKYReference *nameRef = [SKYReference referenceWithRecordID:[SKYRecordID recordIDWithCanonicalString:@"account/182654c9-d205-43aa-8e74-d465c830087a"]];